overcuriousity/pseudodisk/README.md

    - Good for quick testing
    - May not be suitable for all forensic scenarios

-## Multi-Partition Support

-Create complex disk layouts with up to 4 partitions:

-- Each partition can have a different filesystem
-- Mix operating system types (Windows NTFS + Linux ext4)
-- Include swap partitions for realistic Linux setups
-- The last partition automatically uses remaining space
-- Perfect for practicing partition table analysis

 ## Usage

 ### Creating a Disk Image